 The Selsey peninsula is an exposed coastline with a long history of managing coastal erosion and tidal flood risk.
 Before the construction of the existing sea wall in the 1950s, Selsey had one of the fastest eroding coastlines in England.

 Due to the rapid coastal erosion, hard-engineered defences were created to protect Selsey from both tidal flooding and erosion.
-The existing defences, are now reaching the end of their service life and a new solution is needed.
+The existing defences are now reaching the end of their life, and a new solution is needed.

 With funding secured, investigative work will now take place along the Selsey seafront.
 The type of work involved will include: